yzd0014/TwistLimitSim/README.md

 ![](Images/arguments.png)

-5. Now you can compile and run.
+5. For build configurations, choose either `Debug` or `Release`, choose `x64` platform.
+Now you can compile and run.
 6. (optional) Copy `setting.ini` under `TwistLimitSim\Simulation_` to `TwistLimitSim\temp\x64\Debug(Release)\Simulation_`, you can change the rendering resolution by modfiying `setting.ini`.
 Note, folder `temp` will only exist after the soltuion was build first.